WAPindustries/Ohio-Minecraft/README.md

 # Ohio-Minecraft

 needs chrome without cors to run
-ignore the shitty design i did this in 2 days
+ignore the shitty design i did this in 2 days has a few bugs

-no frustum culling so its laggy as fuck
-also has a few bugs
+[28/6/23] i added frustum culling and world matrix freezing so the lags been reduced

 ![BUILD SCREENSHOT](https://github.com/WAPindustries/Ohio-Minecraft/blob/main/creeper_rule_34.png?raw=true)